A VEGAN THANKSGIVING TO REMEMBER

 1 red bell pepper, chopped

-1/4 C. (60 ml) chopped, toasted hazelnuts
+1/4 cup (60 ml) chopped, toasted hazelnuts

-1/3 C. (80 ml) hazelnut meal
+1/3 cup (80 ml) hazelnut or almond meal

-1/3 C. (80 ml) black raisins
+1/3 cup (80 ml) black raisins

-1/3 C. (80 ml) sweetened dried cranberries
+1/3 cup (80 ml) sweetened dried cranberries

-1 t. dried sage, crumbled
+1 teaspoon dried sage, crumbled

-1/2 t. ground black pepper or to taste
+1/2 teaspoon ground black pepper

-Fresh herbs (parsley, mint, basil, sage, fennel,or cilantro)
+Fresh herbs (parsley, mint, basil, sage, fennel, or cilantro)

-Sliced persimmon or wedges of pomegranate
+1 to 2 persimmons, sliced or wedges of fresh pomegranate

-- For a picture-perfect presentation, remove the pumpkin lid and lean it, standing against the base of the pumpkin.
+6. For a picture-perfect presentation, remove the pumpkin lid and lean it, standing against the base of the pumpkin.
 Garnish the base of the platter with fresh herbs and decorate with sliced persimmons or wedges of pomegranate.

 Served on a footed cake plate, this elegant and inviting lentil terrine is the embodiment of earthy flavors.
 Comprising the hearty entrée are lentils, mushrooms, onions, barley, and almonds baked with herbs and seasonings that result in a scrumptious main dish.
-Topping it off is a tangy, wine instilled mushroom sauce served on the side.
+Topping it off is a tangy, wine-mulled mushroom sauce served on the side.

 SAVORY LENTIL TERRINE